murex/Kata-BowlingGame/java/GETTING_STARTED.md

 #### 3. Open a Git Bash terminal

-Go to `View` > `Terminal` or `Terminal` > `New Terminal`
+Select `View` > `Terminal` or `Terminal` > `New Terminal`

 If the opened terminal is not a "Git Bash" terminal, use the drop-down list next to the "+" button to add a open a new "Git Bash" terminal.

 #### 4. Launch TCR